BradleyCulley/bradleyculley.github.io/_posts/2024-broken-11-31-the-mirror.md

 <p>
     The mirror, atop the pole, stands about 3 feet above the grass and is about 20 feet from the stuccoed wall of the back of the home.
     Twice a year, at the vernal and autumnal equinoxes, the sun is positioned in the sky such that its rays strike the center of mirror.
-    When that happens, the mirror focuses those rays into a spyglass that's embedded into the back wall of the home.
+    When that happens, the mirror focuses those rays into a small glass porthole of sorts that's embedded into the back wall of the home.
 </p>

 <p>
-    The spyglass is about 3 inches in diameter, about 10 inches long, and sits about 3 feet up from the ground.
+    The porthole is about 3 inches in diameter, about 10 inches long, and sits about 3 feet up from the ground.
-    The spyglass is built right into the wall, so that one end is flush with the outside surface of the wall, and the other flush with the inside surface of the wall.
+    The porthole is built right into the wall, so that one end is flush with the outside surface of the wall, and the other flush with the inside surface of the wall.
-    The wall containing the spyglass is the back wall of the hallway between the dining room and the foyer.
+    The wall containing the porthole is the back wall of the hallway between the dining room and the foyer.
 </p>

 <p>
-    In that hallway, across from the wall in which the spyglass is embedded, there sits a brown wooden chair with faded dowels forming the back supports, and pleasantly worn armrests.
+    In that hallway, across from the wall in which the porthole is embedded, there sits a brown wooden chair with faded dowels forming the back supports, and pleasantly worn armrests.
-    On the day of a given equinox, a family members sits in the chair, sunlight strikes the mirror, streams through the spyglass, and lands just about in the center of the person's chest.
+    On the day of a given equinox, a family members sits in the chair, sunlight strikes the mirror, streams through the porthole, and lands just about in the center of the person's chest.
     The family tradition was that if you sit in the chair, with the beam of light on you, you can ask yourself - quietly in your mind - one question, to which you'll receive a completely honest answer.
 </p>